MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

 TODO - add more explanation and diagrams, spend time explaining what a JWT is, return some better message if not authorized etc.

 # Lesson 2
+## Let's play with JWT!
+OAuth uses Json Web Tokens (JWTs).
+Here is an example of one.
+Use https://jwt.io to see the secret message hidden inside this token!
+Create your own message and send it as a JWT in the chat!

+`eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtZXNzYWdlIjoiSGVsbG8gZnJvbSBXaGl0ZUhhdCEifQ.XSYkatPu3LirweyU13rLWblqQRNvbqoJJ0qwX_mdYgM`

+A JWT is made up of 3 parts:
+* **Header** - which specifies the algorithm used to sign the token
+* **Payload** - which contains claims
+* **Signature** - which verifies who sent the token

+# Lesson 2
 Sign up to Auth0, a service which implements OAuth and is used by many well known companies including M&S to secure their Web APIs.
   * Go to https://auth0.com/signup